aquillen/active_membrane/README.md

 Subroutines:
 + bio_mem_helpers.py

-The integration uses Finite element package NGsolve.
 The integrator is Crank-Nicolson for the elastic term and a first order correction afterwards to take into account the non-linear terms in the PDE system.